• Skip to secondary menu

 A control chart displays process data by time, along with upper and lower control limits that delineate the expected range of variation for the process.
 These limits let you know when unusual variability occurs.
 Statistical formulas use historical records or sample data to calculate the control limits.
 Unusual patterns and out-of-control points on a control chart suggest that special cause variation exists.

-Control charts can be valuable aids for tracking a continuous process and gaining insight into a newly established one.
+Control charts are valuable aids for tracking a continuous process and gaining insight into a newly established one.
 They can help with the following:

 • Determine whether a process is stable.